Tel Aviv: Cycling

 The Tel Aviv Municipality encourages the use of bicycles in the city.
 Plans called for expansion of the paths to 100 km by 2009.
 By 2020, the city had 140 kilometres of bicycle paths with plans to reach 300 km by 2025.
 The city is at the center of the Ofnidan, a network of bicycle paths throughout the Gush Dan metropolitan area.

 In April 2011, the Tel Aviv municipality launched Tel-O-Fun, a bicycle sharing system, in which 150 stations of bicycles for rent were installed within the city limits.

-Health care

-Tel Aviv is home to Tel Aviv Sourasky Medical Center, the third-largest hospital complex in Israel.
-It contains Ichilov Hospital, the Ida Sourasky Rehabilitation Center, Lis Maternity and Women's Hospital, and Dana-Dwek Children's Hospital.
-The city also contains Assuta Medical Center, a private hospital which offers surgical and diagnostic services in all fields of medicine and has an IVF clinic.

 Foreign relations

 The municipality of Tel Aviv signed agreements with many cities worldwide.

-Notable people

-In alphabetical order by surname; stage names are treated as single names: